Adeyinka7789/Personal_p2p_Payment_System/README.md

 ### **Authentication Flow**

-1. User registers with username/email/phone and PIN
+1. User registers with phone number and PIN
 2. PIN is hashed using Bcrypt (cost factor: 10)
-3. User logs in with any identifier (username/email/phone/userId)
+3. User logs in with phone number
 4. JWT token issued (expires in 24 hours)
 5. All protected endpoints require `Authorization: Bearer {token}`